Bretley/durakBot/doc/durak_env.md

     `add_attack(self, card)`
     :   Args:
-            card: Card to be added to the tablae
+            card: Card to be added to the table

         Returns
         -------